rishitc/Matplotlib-Mini-Projects/README.md

 # Matplotlib-Mini-Projects
-This repository is mainly based on what I am learning from the freeCodeCamp video on Matplotlib.
-This is part of my #100DaysOfCode challenge.
+This repository is primarily based on what I am learning from the freeCodeCamp video on Matplotlib, which is called [Matplotlib Crash Course](https://www.youtube.com/watch?v=3Xc3CA655Y4).

+This repository is part of my #100DaysOfCode challenge.

+I have completely written all the code in this repository from scratch, with my own variations, notes and techniques.

+The original GitHub repository mentioned in the YouTube video is [GitHub Link](https://github.com/KeithGalli/matplotlib_tutorial)

+Below are some resources that I found useful while setting up the Matplotlib library on my system.

 ## References